FinTech

 We start with a discussion of the problems with capital allocation and what financial institutions are doing to address these problems.
 The key question we are interested in is how efficient alternative solutions offered by traditional banks, FinTechs and Decentralized Finance applications are compared to each other.
 What are the advantages and disadvantages of the new technologies and how likely are they to prevail?
 In the different parts of the course, we will explore specific examples, including the status quo and possible ways forward.

 There will be a case study where students will be asked to present the business model of a FinTech company.
-Topics will be announced during the semester.
-Solutions must be presented in the sessions on February 12.
+Topics will be announced on November 12.
+Solutions (presentation slides) must be uploaded by 11:59 p.m. on December 9 and presented in the first session on December 10.
 Students may work on the case study in groups of up to three.

 Participation in the case study is voluntary!
 Students may earn up to four points toward the final exam.